1. The threat of Brexit

-Sir Howard Davies, chairman of RBS, warned recently that it was “quite likely” that it could take the UK as long as a decade to negotiate its eventual Brexit deal with the European Union.
+Brexit provides one of the clearest and most present threats to business in the UK.
+Sir Howard Davies, chairman of RBS, recently made the threat that it was “quite likely” that it could take the UK as long as a decade to negotiate its eventual Brexit deal with the European Union.
 That is an awful lot of uncertainty for companies to endure.

 Some will see opportunity outside the EU; for manufacturers to export more and further afield, say, or for the UK to develop a more productive agricultural industry.